Kevin Smith, STEM managing director at MassRobotics, Boston, MA, USA

 Practical and playful: Duckietown talks with Prof. Donoso

-Félix Donoso Associate Professor at Duoc UC uses Duckietown to teach his students about the science and technology of autonomy in a practical and playful way
+Félix Donoso, Associate Professor at Duoc UC uses Duckietown to teach his students about the science and technology of autonomy in a practical and playful way.

 Santiago de Chile, 17 October 2023: Learn how Félix Donoso H., Associate Professor at the School of Computer Science and Telecommunications at the Duoc UC Professional Institute, utilized the Duckietown platform to engage with students and teach them complex concepts in a practical and playful way.